Soumik895/MPIPZ-FT-Project/README.md

 ## 2. Project Context

-This code was developed as part of a Statement of Purpose for the MPIPZ - IISERs Master Internship Proposal titled "Stochastic modelling of the transcription bursts of FLOWERING LOCUS T in Arabidopsis thaliana."
-The goal is to use these models as a starting point to find parameters that can recapitulate the experimental snRNAseq data provided by the lab.
+This code was developed for the project titled "Stochastic modelling of the transcription bursts of FLOWERING LOCUS T in Arabidopsis thaliana."
+The goal is to use these models as a starting point to find parameters that can recapitulate the experimental snRNAseq data.